DLibatique/GREK399-F21/_pages/policies.md

 In addition to my email and student hours, there are resources outside myself and the Classics department, like [Academic Services and Learning Resources](https://www.holycross.edu/support-and-resources/academic-services-and-learning-resources) that can help with assignments or your progress through the course in general.
 Remember, there is no such thing as a stupid question.

-By the way, to test whether you’re reading the syllabus all the way through, please send me an email indicating your favorite uppercase Greek letter by 9:00am on Friday, September 3, 2021, with the subject line “Easy as PI!
-Nothing NU!”
-If you do so, you will receive five (5) extra credit points (see the [grading](/course_info/grading) page for the course grading structure).

 [Return to top.](#top)

 ***